4GeeksAcademy/bootstrap-exercises-tutorial/README.md

   </tr>
 </table>

-My name is Alejandro Sanchez @alesanchezr.
-I'm really excited to have you here !! 🎉 😂 Learning to code is hard, you need coaching!
+Hi!
+I'm Alejandro Sanchez @alesanchezr, really excited to have you here! 🎉 😂 Learning to code is hard, you need coaching!
 DM me on twitter if you have any question.

-During this course you'll be learning the following concepts:
+You'll be learning the following concepts:

 1. Using how to apply Bootstrap to your website.
 2. Selecting HTML Elements from your website to apply the Bootstrap styles to.